saumittras/fastPay/README.md

-# 📚 Library Management System Backend
+# 📚 Fast Pay Digital Wallet System Backend

 This is a backend server built with **Express**, **TypeScript**, **Mongoose**, and **MongoDB** to manage a library system.
 It supports features like managing books, borrowing books, and validation with centralized error handling.